Lucy Spiegel

 Lucy Spiegel was an executive producer at CNN in 2001 and a staff member at the July 2016 Democratic Convention.

 Career

 Spiegel worked at CBS on 60 Minutes, the CBS Morning News and the CBS Evening News.
 She was a producer in the New York, London, and Central America bureaus.
-In 1995, she was a bureau chief in Beirut.
+In 1985, she was a bureau chief in Beirut.

 At CNN, she worked on the Larry King Live show.
 She was a Vice President for Weekend Political Shows at CNN.
-Spiegal served on numerous civic boards and art groups.
+Spiegel served on numerous civic boards and art groups.